Facilities & Services

 Banking and Internet Facilities

-Portillo doesn’t have an ATM so it’s probably best to cash up with pesos before you arrive.
-There are various ATMs at Santiago International airport and in Los Andes.
-You probably won’t need much cash whilst staying at Portillo because drinks, equipment rental and shopping can be charged to your room and paid by credit card.
+Portillo has an ATM located next to reception, although you won’t need that much cash whilst staying at Portillo because drinks, equipment rental, and shopping can be charged to your room and paid by credit card.
 A small amount of cash is required for incidentals at any of the non-hotel restaurants and for tips.
-The staff will gladly accept US dollars if you don’t have pesos.
+For the latter, the staff will gladly accept US dollars if you don’t have pesos.

-At the reception there is a cambio (money exchange) where they exchange US bills and traveller’s checks.
-The rates aren’t fantastic but if you need cash it’s a good option.
+At the reception there is a cambio (money exchange) where they exchange US bills, although the rates aren’t fantastic.

 The hotel has wireless internet access in the lounge and throughout the rooms.
-There is also a library that has computers and internet access for a small charge.
+As to be expected, it’s a little slow during peak times.